 You can mark your calendar to attend local festivals as follows:

 For your information, the jazz festival in Switzerland is the biggest one in Europe.
-Therefore, it should be in your “not to miss” list.
+A visit here promises an unforgettable experience, making it a must-see for any well-rounded travel itinerary.

 10. The Variety Of Food In Switzerland Is More Than You Thought